MicrosoftDocs/SupportArticles-docs/support/sql/availability-groups/query-secondary-replica-fails-error-2767.md

     For a more permanent workaround, follow these steps:

-    1. To determine the column and table where the query-generated statistics are created, run [DBCC SHOW_STATISTICS](/sql/t-sql/database-console-commands/dbcc-show-statistics-transact-sql) against the primary replica by using the name of the table and statistics reported in the error 2767.
+    1. To determine the column where the query-generated statistics are created, run [DBCC SHOW_STATISTICS](/sql/t-sql/database-console-commands/dbcc-show-statistics-transact-sql) against the primary replica by using the name of the table and statistics reported in the error 2767.
 For example:

         ```sql
         DBCC SHOW_STATISTICS('t1', '_WA_Sys_00000011_37C5420D')